MRSD2018/GroundsBot-Software/README.md

 ```bash
  run-clang-tidy-3.8.py -p ~/Groundsbot-Software/build grudsby_package
 ```
-- You can try the autofixer, but be sure to check it after
+- You can try the autofixer, but be sure to check it after.
+This can be run many times, since it only fixes one level of indentation at a time.
 ```bash
  run-clang-tidy-3.8.py -p ~/Groundsbot-Software/build grudsby_package -fix
 ```